 Looking to get the best grades in law school?
 I can help!
-Fall 2017 will be my fourth year offering a strategy course to demystify law school exams and help you land at the top of the class.
+2017 was my fourth year offering a strategy course to demystify law school exams and help you land at the top of the class.
 Many of my former students have used the course to maximize their 1L GPA, then gone on to secure prestigious law firm jobs and federal clerkships.

 More background: how this course can improve your grades